terraform-ibm-modules/ibmcloud-terratest-wrapper/docs/projects/addons/dependency-permutation-testing.md

 ### 4. Parallel Execution

-Uses the existing matrix test infrastructure to run all permutations in parallel for efficiency.
+Runs all permutations in parallel using the matrix testing infrastructure to ensure efficient execution while guaranteeing comprehensive result collection and reliable final reporting regardless of individual test failures.

 ### 5. Final Report Generation